ITPUG/2017.pgday.it/_posts/2017-07-13-2ndQuadrant.en.markdown

 Thanks for joining us again!

-We asked [Umair Shaid](https://www.linkedin.com/in/umair-shahid-9458b327/), 2ndQuadrant's Head of Marketing and Products, for a comment because he thought appropriate for 2ndQuadrant to be Partner of the PGDay.It edition 2017.
+We asked [Umair Shaid](https://www.linkedin.com/in/umair-shahid-9458b327/), 2ndQuadrant's Head of Marketing and Products, for a comment about why he thought appropriate for 2ndQuadrant to be a Partner of the PGDay.It 2017.
 This is his answer:

 _“2ndQuadrant has always been a strong supporter of the PostgreSQL community across the globe._